 Faster and Cheaper Transactions

 Traditional banking systems often have high fees and slow processing times for transfers, especially for international payments.
-Cryptocurrencies like Bitcoin and Ethereum can make transactions faster and more affordable.
-For Spain, which has a significant number of workers sending money abroad and receiving funds from overseas, this is a game-changer.
+Cryptocurrencies like Bitcoin and Ethereum make transactions faster and more affordable.
+For Spain, which has significant cross-border remittance flows to Latin America (topping $70 billion two years ago), this is a game-changer.

 Boosting Tourism and International Trade

-Spain is a top tourist destination, and crypto payments could enhance the travel experience.
+Spain is a top tourist destination, and crypto payments enhance the travel experience.
+Cities like Barcelona and Málaga feature hotels, travel agencies, and restaurants that accept Bitcoin and other cryptocurrencies, attracting international visitors who prefer decentralized digital payment methods.
 Tourists using crypto don’t have to worry about exchange rates or carrying cash.
-Local businesses that accept cryptocurrencies can attract more international visitors and provide smoother transactions.

 Encouraging Innovation and Startups